 The Olympus M.Zuiko Digital ED 14-150mm f/4-5.6 II is a superzoom lens for 4/3, manufactured from 2015.
-The focus is done by Stepper Motor, the image stabilization is done by the camera..
-The average price, when it has been added to the JuzaPhoto database, is 551 €;
+The focus is done by Stepper Motor, it does not have image stabilization.
+The average price, when it has been added to the JuzaPhoto database, is 424 €;

 This lens is available with the following mounts:

 Micro 4/3: this lens is compatible with mirrorless micro-4/3.

 There is more: by registering you can create your personal page, publish photos, receive comments, join discussions and you can use all the features of JuzaPhoto.
 With more than 215000 members, there is space for everyone, from the beginner to the professional.

 The following opinions have been automatically translated with Google Translate.

 Pros:Flexibility, tropicalization, compactness and lightness.
 Fast and precise focus.

 Cons:Softness at all focal lengths, but especially after 60/75mm.